mtmse/gradle-artifactory-rpm-plugin/README.md

 The properties that can be set are

 * String repositoryServerUrl - your Artifactory host
-* String developmentRepo - a staging repository
+* String stagingRepo - a staging repository where artifacts that haven't passed automated tests yet calls home
 * String promotionRepo - a repository to keep artifacts that have passed automated tests
 * String[] purgeRepos - an array of repositories that should be visited when purging old artifacts
 * String distributionDir - the directory where the rpm is stored after executing `buildRpm`